illsk1lls/RescueMaker/README.md

 Create and burn a simple recovery USB using resources from your host OS.

-This example makes a bootable password reset USB using WindowsLoginUnlocker.
+This example makes a bootable password reset USB with WindowsLoginUnlocker.

 Credit to:<br>
 Wimlib-Imagex - <a href="https://wimlib.net">https://wimlib.net</a><br>